apisnetworks/apiscp-docs/docs/admin/rspamd.md

 rspamd can operate in a few flavors depending upon the number of servers you have, how much memory you can set aside, and whether you can trust the data fed into the system.

-All commands use `cpcmd`  to interact with apnscp's API.
-All commands assume you're up-to-date with apnscp via `upcp`.
-After running the sequence of commands, run `upcp -b` to run [Bootstrapper](https://github.com/apisnetworks/apnscp-playbooks).
+All commands use `cpcmd`  to interact with ApisCP's API.
+All commands assume you're up-to-date with ApisCP via `upcp`.
+After running the sequence of commands, run `upcp -b` to run [Bootstrapper](Bootstrapper.md).

 For the less attentive variety `cpcmd scope:set system.integrity-check 1` performs the same operation as `upcp -b` but sends an email digest to the [admin email](https://hq.apiscp.com/apnscp-3-0-beta-released/#bootstrapper-job-support) upon completion.